hollowdoor/engrave/README.md

 As you can imagine global executables are a little odd to work with. `engrave` does support globally installed scripts though.

-You can make any executable script global you want by changing to it's directory, and running `npm install -g`.
+You can make any executable script global you want to by changing to it's directory, and running `npm install -g`.

 It's suggested that you only do this for your personal scripts, and do not publish a script to npm that depends on `engrave`.
 Third party dependencies can be hairy for node modules.
 If you feel that you must have `engrave` as a dependency you can place `npm install -g engrave@<version>` in the `scripts.postinstall` field of your package.json.
 As long as the semver version is strict you should be ok, but be careful.
 If you do that there could still be a permission problem so you still shouldn't expect to rely on this kind of dependency.